Skip to main content

 FAQ

-With Remy, a typical full-stack app costs $30-40 in inference credits to build.
-No platform fees during the alpha.
-You pay for the raw AI model usage.
-Once built, hosting and running the app is covered by the platform.
+How much does it cost to build an app?
+With Remy, a typical full-stack app runs about $30–40 in inference to build, with no platform fees during the alpha.
+You’re paying for raw model usage; hosting and running the app is covered.

 Start building with Remy →